Federico Gravina: Origins and military career

-After promotion to Commander he participated in the expedition against Menorca (then under British control), distinguishing himself in the attack on the fortress of San Felipe.
-After this, and for other actions, he was promoted to Captain.
-In 1785 he commanded a squadron operating against Algerian corsairs.
+After promotion to commander he participated in the expedition against Menorca (then under British control), distinguishing himself in the attack on the fortress of San Felipe.
+After this, and for other actions, he was promoted to captain.
+In 1785 he commanded a squadron operating against Algerian corsairs, wiping them out and being awarded for his success.
 In 1788 he travelled to Constantinople returning the Ambassador Jussuf Efendi.
 While there he made and published various astronomical observations.
 After the death of King Charles III, Gravina took the news to the colonies, where his frigate Paz recorded one of the fastest-ever times for passages from Cadiz to the Spanish possessions in Central America.

 In 1790 he was given command of a ship-of-the line, the Paula, in which he took part in the evacuation of Oran.
 The same year saw him demonstrate his administrative talents for the first time.
-During the Nootka Sound Crisis, Gravina organised the formation of a Spanish fleet, the largest in 200 years.
+During the Nootka Crisis, Gravina organised the formation of a Spanish fleet, the largest in 200 years.
 However, the crisis was eventually solved by diplomatic means.

-In 1793 Gravina, now second in command of the Spanish fleet, served alongside Admiral Hood in the Siege of Toulon.
-During this period of the alliance with England he also visited Portsmouth to study British methods and tactics.
+In 1793 Gravina, now second-in-command of the Spanish fleet, served alongside Samuel Hood in the siege of Toulon.
+During this period he also visited Portsmouth to study British naval technology and tactics.
 On his return to Spain he was appointed to command a squadron of four ships, with which he served in the Mediterranean taking an active part in the war against Revolutionary France.
 His flagship was the Hermenegildo (112).

 In 1796 Spain signed the treaty of San Ildefonso with France, making peace and later entering the war against Britain.
-Gravina served in a squadron under Don Jose de Mazarredo.
+Gravina served in a squadron under Jose de Mazarredo.
 In 1801 he was sent to San Domingo in the West Indies in command of the Spanish fleet during the Haiti expedition under the French General Charles Leclerc.

 In 1804 he was appointed Ambassador to France in Paris.
 He accepted this position on one condition: if war should break out he would immediately return to the military.

-While in Paris he attended Napoleon's coronation as Emperor, and established good relations with Denis Decres, the French Naval Minister.
+While in Paris he attended Napoleon's coronation as Emperor, and established good relations with Denis Decres, the French naval minister.
 Gravina played a major part in the negotiations of the Franco-Spanish pact which put the Spanish Navy at Napoleon's disposal.
-For his services King Charles IV appointed him Commander-in-Chief of the Spanish Navy, and Gravina returned to Cadiz to hoist his flag in the ship Argonauta (80) in February 1805.
+For his services King Charles IV appointed him Commander-in-Chief of the Spanish Navy, and Gravina returned to Cadiz to hoist his flag on the ship Argonauta (80) in February 1805.